 Kitten and cat food formulas for different breeds

 With cats, optimum care requires a different approach.
 This has been studied at length, resulting in a wide range to suit your feline's needs.
 Recognising that some kitties are indoors only, and therefore not as active, they have different mixes designed for indoors and outdoors.
 These have different calorific values which will help keep your kitty trim.
 There's also specialist formulas, like for example the formula for Persian kitties.
 Persians sometimes have dental problems, so this range of kibble has just the right shaped pieces for Persians to pick up and chew.
-There's also a range of nutrition specifically for medical needs, such as the formula for urine/bladder problems.
+Vetsend also offers a range specially designed for urine/bladder problems in cats, called Royal Canin Urinary.
 This is a problem which which can occur with some breeds.
 Last of all, there's a range that also takes into consideration a feline's more delicate disposition, and famous reputation for fussy eating.
 Royal Canin has great formulas for both.

 Trying Royal Canin formulas